EreMaijala/unixODBC/README.md

 How to Build unixODBC RPM Packages for RHEL 6.x
 =================================================

 Note that packages created with this method may not contain the drivers, so you will need to install them (such as mysql-connector-odbc) separately.
+Note that the separate packages may use a different names for the drivers (check /etc/odbcinst.ini).

 Prerequisites
 -------------